MatMasIt/notesArchive/latest/Inglese/2021/ottobre/lunedì_04/13_03_00/appunti.md

 * town & countriside
 * sweet animals & dangerous animals

-Wordsworth on the other hand thinks
+Wordsworth on the other end thinks  adulthood is only negatie
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTA4OTMxNiwxMDY2NzcwMDMwXX0=
+eyJoaXN0b3J5IjpbMTY4MTU2MjIzOSwxMDY2NzcwMDMwXX0=
 -->